Last updated on April 30, 2026

 Turn Peer Review Off

-- Click the three dots at the top left of the discussion
+- Click the three dots to the right of the Discussion that students can’t reply in.

 - Select Edit.